-Many organisations are extremely concerned about potential and actual cyber security attacks, both on their own organisations and in ones similar to them.
+Many organisations are extremely concerned about potential and actual cyber security attacks, both on their own organisation and in ones similar.
 Many of these attacks exploit weaknesses in an organisation's applications and underlying infrastructure.
-To help identify as many of these vulnerabilities as possible within a critical timescale - and address them effectively - many organisations carry out penetration testing.
+To help identify as many of these vulnerabilities as possible within a critical timescale - and address them effectively - many carry out penetration testing.
 However, establishing and managing a suitable penetration testing programme enterprise-wide can be a very difficult task, even for the most advanced organisations.

-Much of the material in this Guide is based on the findings of a research project - conducted by Jerakano Limited on behalf of CREST - about the main requirements organisations have for considering and conducting penetration tests.
-One of the main reasons for commissioning a research project was that the customers of CREST members were often unclear about how best to procure penetration testing services.
+Much of the material in this guide is based on the findings of a research project - conducted by Jerakano Limited on behalf of CREST - about the main requirements organisations have for considering and conducting penetration tests.
+One of the main reasons for commissioning a research project was that CREST member's clients were often unclear about how best to procure penetration testing services.

-A summary of CREST activities can be found at: http://www.crest-approved.org/.
+A summary of CREST activities can be found at: www.crest-approved.org.
 Where relevant, CREST benefits are also highlighted throughout the Guide.